Zanj Rebellion: Background

-The Zanj were Bantu-speaking people who had been forcibly taken from Southeast Africa and were enslaved primarily for agricultural labor as part of the plantation economy of southern Iraq.
+Due to the lack of evidence for a prolific slave trade on the Swahili coast during this period and genetic studies, the term Zanj, usually used by Arabs to refer to Bantu peoples of the Swahili coast, is thought in this case to refer to Africans generally (including people from North Africa, Abyssinia, Sudan, West and Central Africa, and the East African coast).
+Slaves were imported via the Indian Ocean slave trade, or captured, primarily for agricultural labor as part of the plantation economy of the Sawad (southern Iraq).
 The demand for servile labor during this period was fueled by wealthy residents of the port city of Basra, who had acquired extensive marshlands in the surrounding region.
 These lands had been abandoned as a result of peasant migration and repeated flooding over time, but they could be converted back into cultivatable status through intensive labor.

 Local magnates were able to gain ownership of this land on the condition that they would make it arable.
 As a result, they acquired large numbers of Zanj and other slaves, who were placed into work camps and tasked with clearing away the nitrous topsoil as part of the reclamation process.
-Other Zanj were used to work in the salt flats of lower Iraq, especially in the area around Basra.
+Other Zanj were used to work in the salt flats of the Sawad, especially in the area around Basra.

 Both the working and living conditions of the Zanj were considered to be extremely miserable.
 The menial labor they were engaged in was difficult and the slaves appear to have been poorly treated by their masters.
 Two previous attempts to rebel against these circumstances are known to have occurred in 689–90 and in 694.
 Both of these revolts had quickly failed and thereafter little is known about their history prior to 869.